 Pair them with a cup of tea, or an HK Milk Tea Bubble Tea and you’ve got the perfect afternoon snack.

-Let me know if you try my recipe — I’d love to see your creations.
-Tag me on Instagram @siftandsimmer or leave a comment below.
+Let me know if you try it — I’d love to see your creations.
+Tag me on Instagram @siftandsimmer or leave a comment/rating below.

 Wife Cakes (老婆餅)